We’re glad you found us!

 Q Plus Summer Camp is a social justice and leadership program full of discussion, guest speakers, workshops, and more.
 The program starts on Monday July 12th and runs for four weeks, with the fifth week including a Resource Fair highlighting more ways to get involved and a Camp Celebration featuring presentations by the ‘campers.’
-Applications for Summer 2021 ARE NOW OPEN!

 We’re doing so much, and there’s so much more we want to do!
 As our reach and staff continue to grow, our programs will too.
 We’d like to start offering some identity-specific support groups soon, as well as some young adult (18+) programs and resources.
 We’re also planning to launch a social justice leadership program in the fall that will provide more in-depth exploration and action on topics introduced in the summer program.